sortmerna/sortmerna/README.md

 The build was tested using the following environments:
 1. Linux
-	* Ubuntu 18.04 Bionic with GCC 7.3.0 or Clang 7.0.0
+	* Ubuntu 18.04 Bionic with GCC 9.1.0
-	* Ubuntu 16.04 Xenial with GCC 7.3.0 or Cland 7.0.0
-	* Ubuntu 16.04 Xenial with GCC 5.4.0 (default)
+	* Ubuntu 16.04 Xenial with GCC 9.1.0
-	* Ubuntu 14.04 Trusty with GCC 7.3.0 or Cland 7.0.0
-	* Centos 6.6 with GCC 7.3.0
 2. Windows
-	* Windows 10 with Visual Studio 15 2017 Win64
+	* Windows 10 with Visual Studio 15 2017 Win64 version 15.9.12

-3. MacOS
-	* macOS 10.13 High Sierra (64-bit) with AppleClang 9.0.0.9000039
-	* macOS 10.12.6 (64-bit) with clang-900.0.39.2
+The latest version of SortmeRNA is C++17 compliant, and requires a compiler that supports `filesystem` standard library.
+LLVM Clang 7 and 8 support this feature only experimentally, and Apple Clang 9.0 based on LLVM 7.0 doesn't support it at ALL (not even experimental).
+LLVM 9.0 due to be released later this year will have support for `filesystem`.
+At that time we'll get back to supporting builds with Clang on Linux and OSX.

 Getting latest GCC on _old_ Linux distros requires either installing GCC from PPA (Ubuntu), or building from sources - a lengthy process (around 10 hours on Centos VM running on VirtualBox Windows 10 host).

-`CMake-3.13` of higher is necessary for building.
+`CMake-3.14` of higher is necessary for building.
 The distributions are available for all major operating systems.
 CMake can be easily built _if_ not available through a standard packager.
 Please visit [CMake project website](https://cmake.org/) for download and installation instructions.

 The following libraries have to be installed using a packager or to be built
 * `ZLib` (zlib1g-dev)